Filling station: Global and local branding

-ENEOS Corporation (under the brand names ENEOS, Express and General) and Mitsubishi Group (operates self-service stations under the Lawson convenience store branding), although foreign brands such as Shell (operated by Idemitsu since its acquisition of Showa Shell Sekiyu in 2018–2019), and formerly Esso and Mobil (previously operated by ENEOS Corporation under license from ExxonMobil, all rebranded to ENEOS in 2019) are also present.
+ENEOS Corporation (under the brand names ENEOS, Express and General) and San-Ai Oil (under the brand name Kygnus).
+Smaller operators include: Japan Agricultural Cooperatives (under the brand name JA-SS, except in Hokkaido where the brand name is Hokuren-SS (ホクレンSS) operated by Hokuren Federation of Agricultural Cooperatives) and Mitsubishi Group (operates self-service stations under the Lawson convenience store branding).
+Previously, foreign filling station brands were also present in Japan: mainly Shell (operated by Idemitsu since its acquisition of Showa Shell Sekiyu in 2018–19, all rebranded to apollostation by 2023), Esso and Mobil (last operated by ENEOS Corporation under license from ExxonMobil, all rebranded to ENEOS in 2019).

 Payment methods

 Australia and New Zealand

 Most service stations allow the customer to pump the fuel before paying.
 In recent years, some service stations have required customers to purchase their fuel first.
 In some small towns, the customer may hand the cash to the attendant on the forecourt if they are paying for a set amount of fuel and have no change; but usually customers will enter the service centre to pay a cashier.
 Some supermarkets have their own forecourts which are unmanned and payment is pay-at-pump only.
 Customers at the supermarket will receive a discount voucher which offers discounted fuel at their forecourt.
 The amount of discount varies depending on the amount spent on groceries at the supermarket, but normally starts at 4 cents a litre.

-In New Zealand BP has an app for smartphones that detects a user's location, then allows one to select the type of fuel, which pump, and how much to spend.
+In New Zealand, BP has an app for smartphones that detects a user's location, then allows one to select the type of fuel, which pump, and how much to spend.
 The amount is then deducted from the user's account.